Refractive Lens Exchange in Dallas

-Refractive lens exchange is removing the natural lens and replacing it with an artificial lens exactly as is done in cataract surgery but before the cataract is fully formed.
+Refractive lens exchange involves removing the natural lens and replacing it with an artificial lens, exactly like in cataract surgery, but before the cataract is fully formed.
 Surgery is performed in our fully accredited surgery center at our Dallas location under twilight sedation and often one of our custom high tech lenses is chosen to replace your lens to give you a wider range of vision for near, far or in-between.

 Not everyone is a good candidate for LASIK.
 In fact, most patients over 40 are surprised to find out that LASIK is designed to only correct your distance or your far-away vision.
 There are other alternatives for you if you are over 40 and you are to the point that you cannot see your phone without a pair of reading glasses or bifocals.

 It’s important to understand what is happening inside the eye.
-All of us are born with a clear focusing lens inside our eye that when we are young it moves forward and backward automatically to let us focus to see near and far just like a lens inside a camera focuses.
-But after about our mid forties, the lens begins to change.
+Everyone are born with a clear-focusing lens inside our eye.
+When we are young, this clear-focusing lens moves forward and backward automatically to let us focus to see near and far, just like a lens inside a camera focuses.
+But after about our mid-forties, the lens begins to change.
 It’s less flexible, the muscles and fibers that hold it in place don’t work as well and over time will only focus at one distance and that is usually at a distance.

 Eventually, this progresses until the lens changes in color and develops cloudiness in places on the lens.
 The natural lens changes from clear, to white, to yellow and if left untreated it can even turn brown.
 Can you imagine trying to focus through something cloudy and discolored?
 When these changes progress and interfere with your daily activities, we call it a cataract.

 What Can Be Done for Presbyopia?

 You may have several options today if you do not want to depend on reading glasses for all your up-close work.
 Possibilities may include bifocal contact lenses, monovision contact lenses or refractive lens exchange.